 - Unrestricted net assets include unrestricted revenue and contributions received without donor-imposed restrictions.
-These net assets are available for the operation of the Council and include both internally designated and undesignated resources. - Temporarily restricted net assets include revenue and contributions subject to donorimposed stipulations that will be met by the actions of the Council and/or the passage of time.
+These net assets are available for the operation of the Council. - Temporarily restricted net assets include revenue and contributions subject to donor-imposed stipulations that will be met by the actions of the Council and/or the passage of time.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statement of Activities and Change in Net Assets as net assets released from restrictions. - Permanently restricted net assets represent funds restricted by the donor to be maintained in-perpetuity by the Council.
+There are restrictions placed on the use of investment earnings from these endowment funds.